andrewm24/andrewm24.github.io/README.md

 - Capture new Pokémon for your Pokédex as total XP milestones are met
 - Search journal entries and export or import them as JSON
 - Tag entries and filter by tag
+- Upload large videos (up to 500 MB) with a progress bar when the backend is running

 ## Usage